64rl0/Icarus/README.md

 ### `--auth-init`

 Initializes midway authentication by setting up necessary credentials on the localhost and optionally on specified remote Developer Desks.
 This command can accept multiple IDs.
+If you want to pass additional args to the underlying mwinit program, then can use the flag `--mw-args` to pass them across, only one arg for mwinit is accepted for each `--mw-args`.

 - `[-i]` Specify one or more Developer Desk IDs to initialize authentication simultaneously.
 - `[--mw-args]` Specify one arg to pass to mwinit.